-You are part of community of alumni volunteers who keep the tricolour spirit alive and generously donate your time and expertise to the alumni association.
+You are part of the community of alumni volunteers who keep the tricolour spirit alive and generously donate your time and expertise to the alumni association.
 The toolkits you'll find on this page are resources to assist you in volunteering.
 If you can't find what you're looking for, be sure to let us know.

 Vision for Volunteering